ikari-pl/downsouper/README.md

 ### Missing features

+* Being able to **get updates**.
+Since the tools is splitting everything by the chunks you get as pages, adding one post shifts everything!!!! and would duplicate content probably.
+Need to solve this :(
 * Once we get the dump, it should be able to download all attachments
 * Configurable retries?
 * Converting it later to an export format other services will understand; honestly I'm good with just not losing the data for now.